 Basic plot: A family of four inherits a cat from a neighbor (who also has Autism) moving to assisted living.
 That cat rids the house of mice, but does so in nasty ways.
 Aspie Mouse, fresh from “MIT,” moves in — liking that it has a cat and no other mice, disregarding another mouse’s concerns about AM’s safety.
 Once in, Aspie Mouse decides to play with the cat, which is a greater challenge than any cat he’s ever met.
 Aspie Mouse almost gets caught & killed, but Bobby (the boy in the family) rescues him.
 The cat makes one more try to get AM before he’s sent away to a strange circus.
 Bobby and Aspie Mouse figure out they can read each others’ minds.

 THIS CHAPTER NEEDS READER INPUT MORE THAN ANY OTHER!
 That’s because it’s the only chapter where an animal kills other animals — and does so (at present) in nasty, torturing ways.
 It’s also the only chapter where Aspie Mouse needs to be rescued — albeit by another character with Autism.
-Both of these may cause problems for teachers, parents and maybe sensitive kids with Autism, especially the first concern.
+These may cause problems for teachers, parents and maybe sensitive kids with Autism, which is the first concern.
 True, it’s a cat — not a mouse — that does the killing — and cats do kill a lot of small animals (A billion birds a year in the U.S.?
 Or is it several billion?
 Plus mice, moles, chipmunks, etc.).
 But this cat does it in ways that makes the cat out to be a sociopath.
 Is it appropriate for those with Autism to read this?
 At what age(s)?
-Is there a way to do so “off stage” instead?
+Is there a way to do more of it “off stage” instead?
 Or do a milder slightly sanitized version period?
-Or do one of the first two mentioned, but also post the more graphic version in the back of the book?
+Or do one of the first two mentioned, but also post the more graphic version online?
 Or keep it as is?
 Or keep it as is, with the warning currently there kept, so those who are easily bothered by this material can skip over it and still know what’s going on as the chapter continues?

 - 2/1/2020: Added context block to p.1 per feedback.
 Ch.
 C is written larger, less dense, more open (will be more pages).
 Page 1 and 21-24 have been resized to fit graphic novel format of 5-1/2 x 8.”
 Next revision will resize rest of chapter, open it up more (especially toward the end), have space between panels on the same page, and attempt more uniformity in lettering size.
 Chapter D was revised to fit this new approach.
 Chapters B & the rest of C need this upgrade, but until Chapters E, F, G & I are completed in first draft, those upgrades will have to wait.
 Comments welcomed!